Clonee: Rail

 Clonee is served by Hansfield railway station, approximately 3km away.
 Trains can be taken to Clonsilla, Coolmine, Castleknock, Ashtown and Dublin Docklands via Dublin city direction and Dunboyne and M3 parkway in opposite direction.

 Demographics

 Between 2011 and 2022, Clonee village's population almost doubled, from 631 to 1,205.

 Facilities

-There is one public house, The Grasshopper Inn, and two supermarkets (Aldi & Lidl).
+There is one public house, The Grasshopper Inn, and two supermarkets (Aldi and Lidl).
 Clonee is home to Dunboyne Tennis Club, Clonee United and the Royal Meath Pitch and Putt club.
 The GAA club, Erin Go Bragh, is located in Littlepace.

 'Gateway to Meath' is a public art installation on the N3 Clonee Bypass.
 It features a 2.7m tall bronze man at a 4m high bronze gate by the artist Ann Meldon Hugh.

 Economy

 The Kepak Group, a large food processing company with a turnover in excess of €500 million and employing more than 2000 people in Ireland and the UK, moved its headquarters to Clonee in 1981.

-Facebook datacenters with 300 employees were built from 2018 onwards, powered by Ireland's first private 220kV substation.
+A Facebook datacenter was built in the area in 2018, powered by Ireland's first private 220kV substation.